lingthio/Flask-User/docs/source/limitations.rst

 Primary keys
 --------

-Though the primary key fields of the User and Role models may be named differently than 'id', the primary key type MUST be an integer and can not be a compound key.
+Though the primary key fields of the User, UserAuth and Role models may be named differently than 'id', the primary key type MUST be an integer and CAN NOT be a compound key.